 - While the text pulses, Descript is processing and regenerating the audio for that section.

-- Hover over the regenerated clip to preview it or take further action:
+- Hover over the regenerated clip to preview or take further action:

 - Play – Listen to the regenerated audio.